olexandr-konovalov/gnu/README.md

 of the determination of all groups of a given order up to isomorphism is very interesting and challenging.
 For example, the sequence (<https://oeis.org/A000001>) in OEIS is the number of groups of order n, with the first unknown entry being gnu(2048).
-Known values of gnu(n) for 0 < n < 2048 are given in "Counting groups: gnus, moas and other exotica" by John H. Conway, Heiko Dietrich and Eamonn A. O’Brien (<https://www.math.auckland.ac.nz/~obrien/research/gnu.pdf>) which also discusses some properties of gnu(n) and related functions.
+Known values of gnu(n) for 0 < n < 2048 are summarised in "Counting groups: gnus, moas and other exotica" by John H. Conway, Heiko Dietrich and Eamonn A. O’Brien (<https://www.math.auckland.ac.nz/~obrien/research/gnu.pdf>) which also discusses some properties of gnu(n) and related functions.
+Both OEIS and the latter paper derive most of the entries of the gnu(n) table from the GAP Small Groups Library (<http://www.gap-system.org/Packages/sgl.html>) by Hans Ulrich Besche, Bettina Eick and Eamonn O'Brien.

 ### What is known for n > 2048 ?

 For n > 2048, the calculation of gnu(n) is highly irregular.
-Some orders are covered by the GAP Small Groups Library (<http://www.gap-system.org/Packages/sgl.html>) so the gnu(n) is returned by `NrSmallGroups(n)`.
+Certain orders, including some infinite series (groups of order p^n for n<=6; groups of order q^n*p where q divides 2^8, 3^6, 5^5 or 7^4 and p is a an arbitrary prime not equal to q; groups of squarefree order; groups or order which is a product of at most three primes) are covered by the GAP Small Groups Library (<http://www.gap-system.org/Packages/sgl.html>) so the gnu(n) is returned by `NrSmallGroups(n)`.
 The recently submitted GAP package SglPPow (<http://www.gap-system.org/Packages/sglppow.html>) by Michael Vaughan-Lee and Bettina Eick adds access to groups of order p^7 for p > 11 and to groups of order 3^8 (it should be loaded with `LoadPackage("sglppow")`.
 For groups of cube-free order,